zhangshuyuanzz/opc-daae-server/README.md

 ### Get Support for the Solution under GPL 3.0 or SCLA 1.0:

 Support for the Solution under the GPL 3.0 or SCLA 1.0 is available [here](https://github.com/technosoftware-gmbh/opc-daae-server/issues).

-### Get Support with a Support Subscription:

-The Support Subscription is ideal for a corporation and a user of Technosoftware GmbH’s solutions on productive systems for which you want to get support for.

-There are different levels availabe for purchase available [here](https://technosoftware.com/product/opc-support/).